aditipolkam/aditipolkam/README.md

 ---

 Apart from this I am
-- Developer DAO Member D_D
+- a Developer DAO Member D_D
 - The Phoenix Guild Pune Chapter Lead 🌷
 - Advocate for Hyperlane India ⏩
 - SheFi S8 Scholar 💫